MicrosoftDocs/azure-dev-docs/articles/intro/includes/scaling-load-balancer-procedure-azure-api-management.md

     You'll need to select a subscription and region for the deployment.
 These don't have to be the same subscription and region as the chat app.

 1. Wait for the deployment to complete before continuing.
+This may take up to 30 minutes.

 ## Get load balancer endpoint